 On My Time with Video Games, Marketing, Journalism, and the Future

 When I was a kid, I was positive I would dedicate my life to working in games media.
 Writing and gaming were the only two things I was ever really passionate about, a byproduct poor social skills and a fascination with daydreaming.
 It only made sense that I should go on to review games, write previews, and get to spend most my time with a controller cradled lovingly between my fingers.
-And you know what?
-I did it!
-I worked as a games journalist for something like 6 years, starting in high school.
-Like most aspiring word warriors, I cut my teeth volunteering for websites that got a few hundred (maybe dozen) visitors a month, but eventually I made it all the way to Game Rant.
-Back then, it felt like the big leagues.

 I left to work on an ill-fated project, which bottomed out in just a few short months.
 It was a major blow, and it sent me into a pretty severe spiral.
 It was also for the best.
 Candor got acquired a short while later, and I don’t think I would’ve fit in with the new environment.
 Instead, I spent the next few years forging my own path, working with clients on SEO and content marketing projects.
 Now, I’m working with some of those same folks from Candor again, and I think we’re building something incredible.